e-conomic/vml-docs/docs/autosuggest2.md

 * Issue date - presented as a unix timestamp
 * Customer Reference - i.e. any data identifying recipient could be `Invoice.AccountingCustomerParty.Party.PartyName` in the Peppol specifications
 * Total - presented as a float
+* Currency - standard three letter code
 #### Supplier fields
 * Supplier ID - your local database of the supplier
 * Supplier name
 * Global Supplier ID - e.g. the official VAT number of supplier
 #### Invoice line fields
-* Currency - standard three letter code
 * Line text - Could be Item.Description and/or InvoiceLine.Item.Name and/or InvoiceLine.Item.InvoicedQuantity
 * Line ID - A global product id - eg. InvoiceLine.Item.StandardItemIdentification in the Peppol specifications
-* Amount - Line amount, presented as a float

 Please be aware that you need to submit _each_ line as an individual sample - and for each sample, you need to present the invoice level information.